ngjunsiang/laymansguide-src/season2/issue024/issue024.md

 <hr/>

-This is a short one, and one I’ve always wanted to write.
+This is a short one, and one I’ve been waiting to write.
 So many people don’t know that some of the software they use every day have issue trackers, and they can contribute to the healthy development of their favourite software by helping to submit issues they encounter.

 How is your workplace keeping track of issues raised by staff?
 Are they doing it manually in a document?
 Would an issue tracker help make this job easier?